tus/tus.io/_content/demo.md

  1. Select a large file.
  2. Watch it upload for a bit, then close this tab before it finishes.
  3. Come back to [this place](https://tus.io/demo.html), select the same file again, the upload should resume where it left off.
+ 4. Inspect the HTTP traffic (see below) to understand how tus works.

 <p class="alert hidden" id="support-alert">
   <b>Warning!</b> Your browser does not seem to support the features necessary to run this demo.
 The buttons below may work but probably will fail silently.